jhashw/food-delivery-operations-dashboard/README.md

 - When does demand peak by hour of day and day of week?
 - Are repeat customers behaving differently from one-time customers?
 - Which restaurants are driving operational delays in Q4?
-- Are they delays primarily driven by preparation time or delivery time?
+- Are the delays primarily driven by preparation time or delivery time?

 ---